At the Cincinnati Art Museum , a wing dedicated to the city’s rich heritage features more than 400 pieces, mostly by artists born or trained in town.

 1 Montgomery Inn Four locations, including one downtown, serve delicious fall-off-the-bone ribs smothered in trademark barbecue sauce.
 Try Big Ted’s Platter with pulled pork, sliced smoked brisket, famous spicy ribs and jalapeño corn cakes.
 (513) 721-7427; montgomeryinn.com

-3 Blue Ash Chili Try the hearty, award-winning Cincinnati chili in a bowl on its own, or try it on a bowl of spaghetti, on a hot dog, on an omelet or layered in a one-of-a-kind lasagna.
+3 Blue Ash Chili Hearty, award-winning Cincinnati chili is great in a bowl on its own, but it's meant to top a bowl of spaghetti, a hot dog, or an omelet—or fill layers of one-of-a-kind lasagna.
+Blue Ash Chili serves it all for a low price in a no-frills environment.
 (513) 984-6107; blueashchili.com

 4 Glier’s Goetta Locals consume more than 1 million pounds of this Kentucky company’s breakfast sausage each year.
 Area restaurants like Price Hill Chili incorporate the goetta in their menu items.
-(513) 471-9507; pricehillchili.com
+(513) 471-9507.

 5 Findlay Market Open year-round, but spilling outdoors during the summer, this spot in the Over-the-Rhine neighborhood sells a great mix of ethnic, traditional and organic foods.
 You’ll find meat, produce, cheese, baked goods, honey and more.
 It’s a tradition that dates to 1855.
 (513) 665-4839; findlaymarket.org